You are here:

 Travel Insurance

-All travelers taking trips with Bush 2 City Adventure must have valid travel insurance, without exception, and no-one will be permitted to start safari until we have had sight of your insurance certificate and taken note of the details.
+All travelers taking trips with Bush 2 City Adventure must have valid travel insurance, without exception, and no one will be permitted to start the safari until we have had sight of your insurance certificate and taken note of the details.

 Please ensure that all members of your party are covered by insurance and that it includes medical cover and adequate cover for emergency rescue and repatriation.
-We would also recommend that your policy covers trip cancellation for any reasons, personal liability, curtailment and loss of luggage/personal effects.
+We would also recommend that your policy covers trip cancellation for any reason, personal liability, curtailment, and loss of luggage/personal effects.

 If your travel insurance has been arranged in combination with your credit card provider, we will require proof of purchase of the cover.
 Please contact your bank/credit card provider for details of the participating insurer, together with the level of cover provided and the emergency (24-hour) contact telephone number.